Van carrying special needs passengers crashes into house

-FAIR LAWN, New Jersey (WABC) --Police say the driver of a van transporting two special needs passengers crashed into the front of a house in New Jersey Monday morning.
+FAIR LAWN, New Jersey (WABC) --Police say the driver of a van transporting two special needs passengers crashed into the front of a house in New Jersey Monday morning, injuring four people.

-The van, which was heading from a medical business, ran into the house on 17th Street and Zink Place in Fair Lawn shortly after 10 a.m.
+The Ford Transport van, belonging to ARC Community Services of Bergen & Passaic Counties,,ran into the house on 17th Street and Zink Place in Fair Lawn shortly after 10 a.m.

-The vehicle bounced off the house and became wedged in between the house and a telephone pole, according to police.
+The vehicle pushed the front wall of the house inward and then became wedged in between the house and a telephone pole, according to police.

-Four people were hospitalized with bumps and bruises - the bus driver, bus aide and the two passengers.

 The passengers were trapped inside the van, with the exit doors blocked because of the telephone pole.